diegogyn2/projectfullstack/README.md

 6 - create a postgres user with "CREATE USER admin PASSWORD 'admin' CREATEDB;

-7 - start the project
+7 - in Windows install power bi desktop and pgadmin